Bill Swancutt: Professional career

 Swancutt was selected by the Detroit Lions in the sixth round, 184th overall pick, of the 2005 NFL draft.
 He signed with the Lions on July 15, 2005.
 He played his first NFL game against Baltimore Ravens in October 2005.
 He played in eight of the Lions' sixteen games primarily in the kickoff and kickoff return teams.
 He was released in July 2007 following a knee injury which occurred during training camp in 2006.

 Swancutt was signed by the Oakland Raiders on July 27, 2007.
 He was released by the Raiders on August 1, 2007.
 He signed with the Baltimore Ravens on August 6, 2007.
 He was released by the Ravens on September 1, 2007.

 Personal life

 While at the university, Swancutt graduated with a 3.11 grade-point average and a bachelor's degree in business finance.
 He currently works as a financial advisor for Merrill Lynch.

 During his time with the Detroit Lions he shared an apartment with Dan Orlovsky in Dearborn, Michigan.
-He now lives in Salem, Oregon with his wife, Abby and daughter, Cameron and son Bill Jr.
+He now lives in Salem, Oregon with his wife, daughter and son.